During times of rapid change, it is natural to contemplate your own ideas about freedom.

 What can I say, what can I do, where can I go, how can I make a difference?

 These are questions we are all asking ourselves.
-We tend to think of freedom in terms of individual and personal rights, but there are balances to be struck, such as the responsibilities that come with freedom, including making choices that take the well-being of those who make up our communities and nation into consideration as we assess our own goals and the way we express our freedoms.
+We think of freedom in terms of individual and personal rights, but there are balances to strike.
+These include considering the responsibilities that come with freedom, such as putting the well-being of those who make up our communities and nation into the mix as we assess our own goals and the way we express our freedom.

 All of this can be complicated to wrestle down and it may not always be comfortable.
 Yet, in chaotic times there is reopening and reassessment going on.
 People are working together, trying new things, stretching their own definitions of themselves and making clarifying choices.
 They are seeking out opportunities to connect with others and earn, learn and volunteer with purpose in the evolving new normal.
 Amava Members are among these seekers.